taurinrobinson-wq/saoriverse-console/emotional_os/docs/WEB_DEPLOYMENT.md

 4. Ensure your Edge Function uses Supabase Auth and RLS correctly.
 The static site will handle sign-in with Supabase client-side (using anon key or OAuth) and call Edge Functions with user tokens when needed.

 5. Keep the Streamlit app for development only (run locally or host internally).
-The Dockerfile in this repo defaults to not serving the static chat file — see `SERVE_STATIC_CHAT` environment variable.
+The Dockerfile in this repo defaults to not serving the static chat file, see `SERVE_STATIC_CHAT` environment variable.

 Verification

 - Visit your static site URL.
 It should connect to your Edge Function when you send a message.
 If you need to test locally, run the FastAPI server (for local dev) and the static page will fallback to `/api/chat`.

 Rollout suggestion

 - Stage the static site in a preview environment (Netlify preview or Vercel preview).
 Test sign-in and messaging with a test Supabase project before switching DNS.

 ## 🎯 Recommended: Railway Deployment

 For the fastest setup, I recommend Railway:

 - One-click deployment from GitHub
 - Automatic HTTPS
 - Easy custom domain setup